arangodb/docs/3.4/programs-arangosh-examples.md

 _arangosh_ will then display a password prompt and try to connect to the server after the password was entered.

+{% hint 'warning' %}
+Due to how ArangoSH processes arguments, a command-line argument provided as `--server.username <arg>` or `--server.password <arg>` (non-exhaustive list) containing two `@` will treat the symbols in between as the name of a system environment variable.
+This edge case may appear when using password generators.

+To avoid this behavior, escape all `@` symbols by prefixing them by another `@`.

+Example: `password@test@123` would need to become `password@@test@@123` to work correctly.
+(Please avoid using insecure passwords in production environments)
+{% endhint %}

 The shell will print its own version number and if successfully connected to a server the version number of the ArangoDB server.